When Can I Change My Ear Piercing? All You Need To Know

 1. Choose Functional Jewelry Styles And Materials

 The piercing aftercare starts in the piercing studio itself, right after the needle pierces your lobes or cartilage.
 The initial jewelry you choose plays an important role in an ear piercing healing process.
-It is advised to select good-quality earrings made from hypoallergenic materials like surgical-grade stainless steel, solid 14k gold, or implant-grade titanium (2).
+It is advised to select good-quality earrings made from hypoallergenic and implant-grade materials like surgical-grade stainless steel, solid 14k gold, or titanium (2).
 Make sure to avoid sterling silver and metals with traces of nickel as they may cause allergic reactions (3).

 Additionally, ensure the initial jewelry style has a comfortable and simple design with a smooth surface and easy removal system.
 Labret studs and straight bars are good options as starter jewelry; however, avoid hoops and circular or curved barbells as they move a lot and often get snagged in clothes.
 Check the size of the piercing as well as the earring, such that it offers a secure fit without being too tight or loose.
 Additionally, ask for a long bar to accommodate swelling and avoid embedding.
 Places like daith piercing are tricky as they take more time to heal.